Nenjirukkum Varai (2006 film)

-Nenjirukkum Varai is a 2006 Indian Tamil-language romantic drama film directed by S. A. Chandrasekhar from a story by his wife Shoba.
+Nenjirukkum Varai is a 2006 Indian Tamil-language romantic drama film directed by S. A. Chandrasekaran from a story by his wife Shoba.
 The film stars Narain and newcomer Deepa, while Mahadevan, Thalaivasal Vijay, Kalairani, Nassar, and Livingston play supporting roles.
 The music was composed by Srikanth Deva with cinematography by M. Jeevan and editing by J. N. Harsha.
 Nenjirukkum Varai released on 15 December 2006 and was a commercial success.